-Figure 5.
-Windows updates examining the server.
+Figure 3.
+Installing Windows Server 2008 updates.

 BEST PRACTICE: Configure all database servers with static IP addresses.
 This practice assures that SQL Server 2008 x64 resources will remain available even in the event of a DHCP server failure.
 It also increases the stability of your networking and DNS environments.